Design Thinking Tools Shortlist

 What are Design Thinking Tools?

-Design thinking tools are methods, techniques, and processes used to facilitate the design thinking approach, a human-centered problem-solving method that puts the user's needs and experiences at the forefront of the design process.
+Design thinking tools include the software, methods, techniques, and processes used to facilitate the design thinking approach, a human-centered problem-solving method that puts the user's needs and experiences at the forefront of the design process.
 These tools aim to promote empathy, creativity, and collaboration among team members to generate innovative solutions to complex problems.

 Overviews of the 10 Best Design Thinking Tools